truecharts/public/charts/organizr/0.0.1/app-readme.md

-# Heimdall
+# Organizr

-Heimdall chart is a chart designed to deploy Heimdall in a TrueNAS SCALE kubernetes cluster.
+Organizr chart is a chart designed to deploy Organizr in a TrueNAS SCALE kubernetes cluster.